VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Chagned in v79
+## Changed in v81

-* Undermine: added new loot for rares, consolidated the Steamboil / Handcrank parts
+* Undermine: add quest for Gallagio Garbage and move it to the side of the map
+* World bosses: add the Gobfather